 Vacations: Scheduling out my vacation is frustrating because I only have so many days, even though I always do some minimal work on vacation (there are just yes/no decisions that are easy for me to make quick).
 I enjoy having a flexible schedule and am probably a better fit as an entrepreneur or outright retired..

 Career Advancement: I’m still frustrated about my particular job level, even though I shouldn’t be.
 It’s an interesting and conflicting set of thoughts.
 I know I’m outperforming peers and while many are compensated higher with less responsibility.
 Its not about needing the money, but the money just becomes a scorecard for how I am valued.
 My spouse reminds me constantly that I’m insane to even worry given what I make, but alas comparison is the thief of joy.

-Disclosure: I really wish I could tell my boss and a few corporate sponsors, they’ve been great advocates but there’s a fine line to walk between showing interest in the next level job and just telling them I want to complete the RE of FI.
+Disclosure: I really wish I could tell my boss and a few corporate sponsors, they’ve been great advocates but there’s a fine line to walk between showing interest in the next level job and just telling them I want to complete the retirement early part of financial independence.
 It is tempting to attempt to engineer my own layoff, but it also exposes me to being released easier with cause and not paying a severance.
-It would be nice for my management chain to know, they could send the restricted stock pool to other coworkers who would actually see that money.
+It would be nice for my management chain to know as they could send the restricted stock pool to other coworkers who would actually see that money.
 I’m going to forfeit a chunk of restricted stock back to the company when I resign.